tianyic/FaRSA/README.md

 - Prepare readable dataset if necessary

-- If aim problems do not belong to FaRSA's existed problem solutions, for C users, modifying **client.c** based on aimed problem.
+- If aim problems do not belong to FaRSA's existed problem solutions, for C users, modify **client.c** based on aimed problem.

 Once the above steps are complete, run the below command in terminal to call FaRSA for solving aimed problem: